-Recommend: If you have time pop on to the beach at Cloughton Wyke and with its spectacular cliff scenery.
+If you have time, climb down to the beach at Cloughton Wyke and enjoy the spectacular coastal scenery.